Guide to Protein and the Primal Diet

 By Cliff Harvey PhD

 The Primal Diet, a variation of the now well-known Paleo diet, has become increasingly popular in recent years.
-Unsurprisingly the background and conceptual underpinnings to the Primal diet are similar to those of the Paleo diet, namely that humans today are not that dissimilar to our stone-age ancestors and that we are best suited eating foods that existed for most of our development,1 as compared to modern, ultra-refined foods.
+Unsurprisingly, the background and conceptual underpinnings to the Primal diet are similar to those of the Paleo diet, namely that humans today are not that dissimilar to our stone-age ancestors and that we are best suited eating foods that existed for most of our development,1 as compared to modern, ultra-refined foods.
+Want to learn more?
+Read our guide to protein and the primal diet below.

 What’s the Primal Diet?